 Air shutters are factory installed on burners of LP gas models.
 Shutters may be adjusted where needed to reduce noise and/or flame lifting and fine tune ignition.
-Verify shutters are open a minimum of 1/2".
+Verify shutters are open a minimum of 1/2", as shown in Figure 8.6.
 Do not close shutters to the point where flames turn yellow.
 Yellow flames indicate incomplete combustion and the formation of carbon monoxide.
 Yellow flames are not the same as flame yellow tipping, which often occurs due to dust in the air and does not indicate poor combustion.
 Use care when working around boiler to avoid creating air movements which will cause fluctuations in the flames, making it difficult to determine correct shutter settings.